UConn vs. Gonzaga: Odds, spread, over/under - NCAA Tournament Elite Eight

 - Odds to win the national championship: +500

-- UConn is two spots higher based on its national championship odds (third-best in college basketball) than its computer ranking (fifth-best).

-- The Huskies have had the 54th-biggest change in terms of their national championship odds, improving from +8000 at the beginning of the season to +500.
+- In terms of their national championship odds, the Bulldogs have had the 81st-biggest change this season, improving from +900 at the start to +500.

-- The implied probability of UConn winning the national championship, based on its +500 moneyline odds, is 16.7%.
+- The implied probability of Gonzaga winning the national championship, based on its +500 moneyline odds, is 16.7%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.